Monday, October 4, 2021

 Massive album sales and airplay enabled the Bee Gees to place all three singles ("How Deep Is Your Love", "Stayin' Alive", and "Night Fever") as well as this song never released as a single to reach The Top 500 Songs of the Rock Era*: "More Than A Woman".

 This golden period for the Gibb brothers culminated on March 25, when five songs written by the Gibbs were in the Top 10 at the same time ("Night Fever", "Stayin' Alive", "If I Can't Have You", "Emotion" (written for Samantha Sang), and "Love Is Thicker Than Water" (by younger brother Andy), something no other act in history has done besides the Beatles in 1964.
-When "Night Fever" took over the #1 spot from "Stayin' Alive", it marked the first time this had happened since the Beatles.
+When "Night Fever" took over the #1 spot from "Stayin' Alive", it marked the first time an artist replaced itself at #1 since the Beatles.

 The "Saturday Night Fever" Soundtrack rocketed to the top of the charts, selling albums like hotcakes.
 Within months, it became the top-selling album of all-time, an honor it carried for years until Michael Jackson's Thriller toppled it.
 The soundtrack, which has now sold over 40 million copies, still is the #7-selling album in history.